 Backlinks table and metrics

-The backlinks table provides all backlink data including metrics, link categories and attributes.
+The backlinks table provides all backlink data including metrics and attributes.
 Right below the “Source URL” are basic characteristics:

 - Deleted backlink tag

 As we mentioned earlier, the data is based on Majestic database.
 The most critical metrics for link evaluation are Citation Flow (CF) and Trust Flow (TF).
 You can sort the results by any metric:

 - EL – Number of external links from page

 - HREF – Backlink HREF path pointing to website

 - Anchor – Anchor text of the backlink (visible only on higher resolutions)

 The Link Strength is a new metric we developed to evaluate the power of backlink considering various factors such as Citation Flow, Trust Flow, Do/NoFollow attributes, number of referring domains and other metrics.